dgarridoa/spark-forecast/README.md

 ### split

-Overwrite the `split` table.
-This table comes from the `input` and has the same level of granularity.
 The main functionality of this task is to split the dataset in training and testing sets, and guarante continuity of each time serie, where null values are filled by zero.
+This table comes from the `sales` table and produce the `split` table with the same level of granularity.
 Each serie is characterized by the `group_columns` parameter with value `["store", "item"]`, columns used to identify a serie as unique; the `time_column` parameter to identifies the column to use as time index, with value `"date"`; and the `target_column` parameter to identifies the column to use as values of the serie, with value `"sales"`.
 The `test_size` parameter is used to define the rows that are part of the test set, the sales of the last `test_size` days are part of this set, the value used is 14 days.

 ### models

-All model tasks, for instance, `exponential_smoothing`, overwrite the partition `model=<model-name>` in the tables `forecast_on_test` and `all_models_forecast`.
-It uses `split` table as input.
-The parameters `group_columns`, `time_column` and `target_column` are used to characterize a time serie with the same values as the`split` task.
-The `model_params` parameter has model specific hyperparameters as key-value pairs.
-The `test_size` parameter is used to know how many periods to forecast after training on the training set, this forecast is stored in the `forecast_on_test` table.
-Similarly, the `steps` parameter is used to know how many periods to forecast after training on the full dataset, this forecast is stored in the `all_models_forecast` table.
+This task performs forecasting on the test set and into the future.
+All model tasks, such as `exponential_smoothing` with task paramenter `--model-name=ExponentialSmoothing`, overwrite the `model=<model-name>` partitions in the `forecast_on_test` and `all_models_forecast` tables.
+The `split` table is used as input for this task.
+Parameters like `group_columns`, `time_column`, and `target_column` are used to define a time series, consistent with the values in the `split` task.
+The `model_params` parameter contains model-specific hyperparameters as key-value pairs.
+The `test_size` parameter determines the number of periods to forecast after training on the training set.
+This forecast is stored in the `forecast_on_test` table.
+Similarly, the `steps` parameter specifies the number of periods to forecast after training on the full dataset.
+This forecast is stored in the `all_models_forecast` table.

 ### evaluation

-Overwrite the tables `metrics`, `best_models` and `forecast`.
-As input it uses tables `split`, `forecast_on_test` and `all_models_forecast`.
-The parameters `group_columns`, `time_column` and `target_column` are used to characterize a time serie with the same values as the `split` and `model` tasks.
-The `metrics` parameter has a list of metrics to compute from the input tables `split` (where split column is equal to test) and `forecast_on_test`, the result is written to the `metrics` table, where the metrics computed are `["mape", "rmse", "mae"]` and them must be in `darts.metrics` module .
-The `model_selection_metric` parameter is used to filter the table `metric` and choose the best model per store-item, the critera is the one with minimum value, this result is written in the `best_models` table.
-Finnally, the `forecast` table is written, it is produced by the inner join between `all_models_forecast` and `best_models`, with the goal of having only the forecast of the best model per store-item.
+This task executes the champion challenge, selecting the optimal model for each series and generating the best forecast.
+It overwrites the delta tables `metrics`, `best_models`, and `forecast`.
+The input for this task comes from the `split`, `forecast_on_test`, and `all_models_forecast` tables.
+Parameters such as `group_columns`, `time_column`, and `target_column` are used to define a time series, consistent with the values in the `split` and `model` tasks.
+The `metrics` parameter contains a list of metrics to be calculated from the `split` (where the split column equals test) and `forecast_on_test` input tables.
+The results are written to the `metrics` table, where the computed metrics include `["rmse", "mae", "mape"]` and must be present in the `darts.metrics` module.
+The `model_selection_metric` parameter is used to filter the `metric` table and select the best model per series, based on the minimum value criteria.
+The `mape` is used for this purpose, and the result is written to the `best_models` table.
+Finally, the `forecast` table is updated.
+This table is generated by the inner join between `all_models_forecast` and `best_models`, with the aim of retaining only the forecast of the best model per serie.

 ## Data lineage